Welcome to Stripe Issuing

 (b) Card Orders.

 (i) Generally.
-You must submit to Stripe an initial Card order request via the Dashboard or API, unless you access the Program through a Platform, in which case the Platform will submit the Card order to Stripe on your behalf.
+You must submit to Stripe an initial Card order request via the Dashboard or API, unless you access the Program through a Platform Provider, in which case the Platform Provider will submit the Card order to Stripe on your behalf.
 Stripe will procure Cards based upon information contained in the Card order request.
 At your cost and expense, Stripe will (A) procure and ship Cards to the address specified in the order request and (B) re-distribute replacements of Cards reported as lost, stolen, or damaged, and (iii) provide Program materials to you.

 3.6 Limits and Available Spend.